prl-julia/jb-thesis/postdoc/basili-research-proposal.md

 in a version of `h` specialized for the run-time type of `x`.
 Thus, the new program will have one dynamically dispatched call to `h` instead of the three dynamic calls to `g1`, `g2`, and `+`.
-Currently, Julia does not provide an automated way of creating function barriers.

 ## References